Shane Jones: Air NZ price cuts no good if high fares keep 'choking' day-to-day travellers

 "I want to be sure that it improves the productivity and the affordability of people who have to go in and out of the provinces very early in the morning and in the evening," he said.

-Jones says the move to lower domestic fares was overdue - and the regions had been getting a rough deal for quite some time.
+Jones said the move to lower domestic fares was overdue - and the regions had been getting a rough deal for quite some time.

 "Economic activity has diminished in New Zealand but if these fares do make it more efficient and add to productivity the this is what I've always expected from New Zealand's national airline."

-Jones says it is Air New Zealand's duty to offer affordable airfares for Kiwis.
+He said it was Air New Zealand's duty to offer affordable airfares for Kiwis.

-"Those duties are not just about whizzing people about in and out of Chicago, it is about far more tedious matters of enabling people to travel at and affordable level out into the provinces and regions," he says.
+"Those duties are not just about whizzing people about in and out of Chicago, it is about far more tedious matters of enabling people to travel at an affordable level out into the provinces and regions."

+Jones has long been a critic of Air New Zealand, calling out the airline last year for ending regional flights.

+Jones went on to call for executives to step down from their roles at the airline.

 Air NZ last month slashed its full-year earnings forecast.